 Is post-production really needed for tonal contrasts?

-Tonal contrast can be created while shooting the image, but to bring perfection, it’s better to do some post production work.
+Tonal contrast can be created while shooting the image, but to bring perfection, it’s better to do some post-production work.

 What is the effect of tone in photography?

-Tone creates the mood of the photograph.
+The tone creates the mood of the photograph.
 Because of its effect, a photograph can express the meaning it wants to convey.

 How do you describe tonal range?